Frequently Asked Questions

 Do you take dogs overnight?
 Yes!
 Our overnight service is referred to as cage-free boarding.
 This means the service includes cage-free daycare socialization throughout the day.
 All of our boarding buddies are put in a kennel or crate while resting and eating.
 This is mainly for safety reasons, but also allows them to have a better chance of getting the rest and fuel that they need – especially after a full day of play and socialization!

 How much does overnight boarding cost (per dog)?
 Overnight boarding costs $45 per day.
-Major holidays cost $10 more per day and puppy boarders 1 year and under are $5 more per day.
+Major holidays cost $10 more per day.

 What about feeding?
 All dogs are fed a maximum of twice a day while boarding.
 This is to help insure they get the most cage-free/play time possible (most dogs need time to let their food settle to avoid bloating and vomiting).
 All dogs are put in their personal kennel or crate so the can be left alone with his food and eat his meal while not being bothered.
 This also helps with food aggression issues.
 Treats are also welcome, of course!
 We love to spoil them as much as possible during their stay with us!